1994 Minnesota Twins season: Regular season

-On April 27 at home, Scott Erickson no-hit the Milwaukee Brewers—the Metrodome's first no-hitter—for a 6-0 win.
-His is the third Twins' no-hitter, 27 years after Dean Chance no-hit the Cleveland Indians in 1967.
+On April 27 at home, Scott Erickson no-hit the Milwaukee Brewers—the Metrodome's first no-hitter—for a 6–0 win.
+His no-hitter was the third Twins' no-hitter, 27 years after Dean Chance no-hit the Cleveland Indians in 1967.

-On May 20, the team put up 22 hits against the Boston Red Sox—not a record.
-But two club records were set in the fifth inning, when eight consecutive players hit safely, and a total of ten hits were recorded in the half-inning.
-The Twins won, 21-2.
+On May 20, the team put up 22 hits against the Boston Red Sox—putting up two club records that were set in the fifth inning, when eight consecutive players hit safely, and a total of ten hits were recorded in the half-inning.
+The Twins won 21–2.

 The Twins' All-Star representatives were outfielder Kirby Puckett and second baseman Chuck Knoblauch.

-By Friday, August 12, the Twins had compiled a 53-60 record through 113 games.
+By Friday, August 12, the Twins had compiled a 53–60 record through 113 games.
 They had scored 594 runs (5.26 per game) and allowed 688 runs (6.09 per game).

-Throughout the strike-shortened season, the Twins pitching staff struggled and finished with a 5.68 ERA: the highest in the majors.
+Throughout the strike-shortened season, the Twins' pitching staff struggled and finished with a 5.68 ERA: the highest in the majors.
 In 1,005.0 innings pitched, they gave up 1,197 hits and 634 earned runs: the most among all 28 teams.
 They did, however, issue the fewest intentional walks in the Majors, with 20.

 Terry Ryan was named Twins General Manager, replacing Andy MacPhail, architect of the team's 1991 world champion team.

 The highest paid Twin in 1994 was Puckett at $5,300,000, followed by Aguilera at $3,260,000.